-I am an author and poet, a geophysicist 9-5, a speaker (spoke at few events on minimalism – one of them, Tedx!) and more importantly I am a mother of two beautiful kids.
+I am an author and poet, geophysicist 9-5, speaker and more importantly I am a mother of two beautiful kids.
 My kids are #1 on my priority list.

-I was an always-A student – received a scholarship, graduated and straight away landed myself a good job in the country.
+I was an always-straight-A student; received a scholarship, graduated and straight away landed myself a good job in the country.
 I got married early and safely delivered two cute babies.
 Life was great.
 My husband (now ex) followed whatever the hell I said until he divorced me few years ago.

 That was the deepest mark on my smooth sailing early life.

 I know that I have to stay strong for my kids.
 After dwelling in the ‘hole’ for a few months, I tried to climb myself up, rebuilding myself.
 Just like death, the divorce ended my life – but I was reborn.

 Minimalism is one of my answers.
 It helps me to stay focus in drawing the line of importance and distraction.
-It keeps me away from comparing myself with other people – not just around possession but also status – who/what/where I am in my life.
+It keeps me away from comparing myself with other people, not just around possession but also status,

 My point is, minimalism materializes that face into my being.
 It stops me from giving an F about what other people think or say about me.
 That is a very valuable trait/skill that we need in the fast pace of communication era where we always know what other people are up to and how they live their life.